Sarah Siddons, as Euphrasia in Arthur Murphy’s “The Grecian Daughter”

 Sarah Siddons (1755–1831) was the leading actress and theatrical celebrity of the late 18th century, dominating the London stage from her Drury Lane debut in 1782.
 One of her most feted roles was that of the tragic heroine Euphrasia in “The Grecian Daughter”, a play written in 1772 by Irish playwright Arthur Murphy (1727–1805).
 Although now an unfamiliar drama “The Grecian Daughter”, with its bold female lead-character, was pioneering: set in classical times, Euphrasia, the title character, is the offspring of Evander, king of Syracuse, who has been unjustly deposed and incarcerated by the tyrant Dionysius.
-Euphrasia discovers her father starving to death in prison and prevents his death by suckling him from her own breast, an act of selflessness which so moves Evander’s jailors that they aid in his escape.
-At the play’s climax Dionysius is overthrown but discovers Euphrasia and Evander and determines to kill them both.
-However, he is stabbed with a dagger by Euphrasia and dies:
+Euphrasia discovers her father starving to death in prison and prevents his death by suckling him from her own breast, an act of selflessness which so moves Evander’s jailors that they aid his escape.
+At the play’s climax Dionysius is overthrown but discovers Euphrasia and Evander, determining to kill them both.
+However, Euphrasia stabs him with a dagger and he dies:

 “A daughter’s arm, fell monster, strikes the blow!”